MaterializeInc/materialize/doc/developer/design/20230613_cloudtest_improvements.md

 context to each test case.
 This class inherits `Application` and brings functionality to access involved cloud resources and interact with kubernetes control.

-A further class `CloudtestApplication` inheriting `Application` shall be introduced.
-It will expose existing functionality from materialize repo cloudtests.
+A further class `CloudtestApplication` inheriting `Application` shall be introduced in the cloud repo.
+It will expose existing functionality from materialize repo's cloudtests.
 In addition, it will provide further utility functions to interact with the controllers of the cloud repo.
 Where necessary and sensible, functionality from `MaterializeApplication` shall be pulled up into the shared base class.

 A few sample tests using the unified framework will be created in the cloud repo.
 Their execution shall be integrated into the CI.